 - Streamline the process.
 We already know that multitasking can reduce productivity by as much as 40%.
 Help your team prioritize their work with project management productivity tools like task timers that allow them to focus on one area at a time.
 Messaging apps are also beneficial for teams looking to streamline communication and troubleshoot in a collaborative way.

 - Reclaim the schedule.
 You may be facing an upheaval in your available resources, team size, or even the way in which you are used to doing business.
 If this is true, don’t rely on old patterns and systems to get you through.
 Instead, use Wrike to get a bird’s eye view of all open projects and reduce the amount of work overload your current team faces as they transition back to the office and make the most of their time in the space.

 - Automatically update teams.
 Task dependencies trigger automatic notifications that alert teams about the next steps and deadlines.
 This can help reduce inbox overflow and decrease time wasted sorting through messy email chains, something which can cause employees to lose an average of 21 minutes per day.
 This adds up to 1.75 hours a week or 91 hours a year.

 How to select the best project management productivity tools

-The best project management productivity tools for your business depends on the needs of your organization and team.
+The best project management productivity tracking software for your business depends on the needs of your organization and team.
 Make sure you have a clear picture of what you need in each of these major categories before you begin your search, including: